 The Company maintains a pension plan covering employees of our Swiss subsidiary (the "Swiss Plan").
 Employer and employee contributions are made to the Swiss Plan based on various percentages of salary and wages that vary according to employee age and other factors.
-Employer contributions to the Swiss Plan for years ended June 30, 2021 and 2020 were \$4 million and \$3 million, respectively.
+Employer contributions to the Swiss Plan for years ended June 30, 2022 and 2021 were \$2 million and \$4 million, respectively.
 Net periodic pension cost is not material for any year presented.

-The underfunded pension liability was \$25 million and \$27 million as of June 30, 2021 and 2020, respectively.
-The pension adjustment amount recognized in accumulated other comprehensive income was \$2 million decrease and \$3 million increase for the fiscal years ended June 30, 2021 and 2020, respectively.
-The accumulated benefit obligation was \$90 million as of June 30, 2021, compared to \$85 million as of June 30, 2020.
+The underfunded pension liability was \$4 million and \$25 million as of June 30, 2022 and 2021, respectively.
+The pension adjustment amount recognized in accumulated other comprehensive income (loss) was a \$16 million increase and a \$2 million increase for the fiscal years ended June 30, 2022 and 2021, respectively.
+The accumulated benefit obligation was \$81 million as of June 30, 2022, compared to \$90 million as of June 30, 2021.